sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

       .. versionadded:: 2.1

+   .. rst:directive:option:: canonical
+      :type: full qualified name including module name

+      Describe the location where the object is defined if the object is imported from other modules

+      .. versionadded:: 4.0

 .. rst:directive:: .. py:data:: name

    Describes global data in a module, including both variables and values used